A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 Our model for the complexity of the partitioned workload, in short parallel complexity, is based on the assumption that parallelization is completely achieved by MPI ranks and that within each rank the workload is proportional to the number of cells.
 Below, we develop a complexity model based on this assumption, estimating the parallel complexity of our algorithm in terms of mesh cells per level.

 Let $N_{\ell}$ be the number of cells on level $\ell$ and $N_{\ell,p}$ of the subset owned by processor $p$.
+Here, cell refers to all cells in the hierarchy, not only leaf cells belonging to the discretization mesh.
 We assume that the workload for each cell is equal, such that $N_{\ell,p}$ is proportional to the total amount of work a processor has to invest on level $\ell$.
 Obviously, the optimal parallel complexity is

-Here, the terms in brackets specify the total work of the multigrid algorithm. $W_0$ is the cost of the coarse grid solver, which may be different than the cost of a smoother application.
+Here, the terms in brackets specify the total work of the multigrid algorithm and the total number of processors is given by $n_p$. $W_0$ is the cost of the coarse grid solver, which may be different than the cost of a smoother application.

 This calculation is based on perfect equidistribution of work and neglects communication overhead.
 In particular, it is not achievable if grid transfers are synchronized, as in our implementation.
 In this case, we can only distribute the work on each level such that we are bound from below on each level by